 In our society, where birth often happens behind closed doors, and the wisdom of labour is not often shared between generations, childbirth education classes have become an integral part of preparing for birth.

-Many women seek out classes that focus on methods of coping with contractions naturally, others look for classes that provide them the space to explore their own expectations and desires for birth like where to deliver, while others are interested in just learning what to expect from the process as it unfolds and how to navigate through potential complications.
+Many pregnant people seek out classes that focus on methods of coping with contractions naturally, others look for classes that provide them the space to explore their own expectations and desires for birth like where to deliver, while others are interested in just learning what to expect from the process as it unfolds and how to navigate through potential complications.

 Childbirth Kingston classes are geared towards providing the expectant parents with the tools needed to feel empowered and confident throughout, regardless of how they choose to cope with labour and birth.
 It is also important to help the birthing partners become confident advocates in the decision making that arises along the way.